 Parents worry about their children.
 That it just a fact.
-And once a child moves into his teen years, many parents start to worry that their child might try alcohol.
-Although parents cannot be with their children every second of the day, they can offer them the tools and advice to try to prevent them from drinking underage.
+And once a child moves into their teen years, many parents start to worry that their child might try alcohol.
+Although parents cannot be with their children every second of the day, they can offer them the tools and advice to try to prevent them from underage drinking.
 One of the best ways parents can prevent alcohol use is by keeping an open dialogue and talking to their kids about the health and safety risks involved.

 Gainesville Police Department Public Information Officer Ben Tobias said there isn’t a “right age” for when parents should talk to their kids about underage drinking.
 “Each kid is going to be receptive to this information at a different age,” said Officer Tobias.
 “When parents think that it’s an appropriate time to speak with their children about the dangers of underage drinking, they should do so.”

 However, according to the National Institute on Alcohol Abuse and Alcoholism (NIAA), 32 percent of eighth graders reported drinking in the last year.
 That same survey also reported that 16 percent of eighth graders reported drinking in the last month, and 64 percent said alcohol was easy to get.